Texas Series Limited Liability Companies

 For these reasons you may still wish to consider forming multiple entities if you have a numerous or exceptionally valuable assets, or if you have multiple business operations with significantly differing risk levels, management structures, debt structures, tax considerations, profit goals, or other operating characteristics.

-The series limited liability company format looks to be an exciting and useful new tool for certain investors.
+The series limited liability company format is proving to be an exciting and useful new tool for certain investors.
 If you are interested in learning more about SLLCs, please schedule an appointment with one of our experienced business law attorneys to get answers to your questions.